PREPARING AN ACCEPTED MANUSCRIPT FOR PUBLICATION

-For general questions of style, please use The Chicago Manual of Style, 15th ed.
-(Chicago: University of Chicago Press, 2003).
-For spelling, refer to Webster’s Third New International Dictionary or Webster’s Fourth.
+For general questions of style, please use The Chicago Manual of Style, 17th ed.
+(Chicago: University of Chicago Press, 2017).
+For spelling, refer to Merriam-Webster’s Collegiate Dictionary, 11th Edition.

 The title of the article may be no longer than eighty-five characters, including the subtitle.

 Notes should be numbered consecutively and submitted as endnotes, not footnotes.
-Captions should also be on separate pages, double-spaced.
-Endnote numbers in the text should use superscript figures placed after punctuation.
+Endnote reference numbers in the text should use superscript figures placed after punctuation.

 If you are responsible for some of the translations, add at the head of the notes: “Unless otherwise indicated, translations are mine.”